ankurrai1/GFG-Solutions/README.md

 # GFG-Solutions
-This repo will contain the proble solution of GFG problems
+This repo will contain the solution of GFG problems